-If you are a resident of the European Union (“EU”), California, or New York, you may have additional rights with respect to your Personal Information, as outlined below.
+If you are a resident of the European Union (“EU”), the United Kingdom ("UK"), Illinois, California, or New York, you may have additional rights with respect to your Personal Information, as outlined below.

 “COPPA” means the Children’s Online Privacy Protection Act, 15 U.S.C. §§ 6501-6505, and the regulations promulgated thereunder, each as amended.

 “Customer” means an institution or professional who licenses Services, such as school districts, educational agencies, universities, hospitals, clinical psychologists, and healthcare systems.

 “Customer Personnel” means employees, staff, contractors, agents, and other authorized representatives of our Customers, such as administrators, authorized account holders, staff, teachers, and psychologists.